tangentsoft/pidp8i/doc/cc8-manual.md

 <a id="cross" name="posix"></a>
 ## The Cross-Compiler

-The features of the cross-compiler are basically that of Small-C itself, being a good approximation of K&R C (1978) minus:

-*   most of the standard library (see [below](#libc) for what we *do* have)

-*   function pointers

-*   `float` and `long`
+The CC8 cross-compiler is the [SmallC-85 C compiler][sc85] with a PDP-8
+[SABR][sabr] code generator strapped to its back end.
+That means the C language dialect understood by the CC8 cross-compiler is [K&R C (1978)][krc] minus function pointers and the `float` and `long` data types.

 The code for this is in the `src/cc8/cross` subdirectory of the PiDP-8/I source tree, and it is built along with the top-level PiDP-8/I software.
 When installed, this compiler is in your `PATH` as `cc8`.

+CC8 also includes a [small C library](#libc) in the files `src/cc8/os8/libc.[ch]`, which is shared with the [native OS/8 compiler](#native).
+This library covers only a small fraction of what the K&R C library does, in part due to system resource constraints.

-Ian Schofield wrote the CC8 cross-compiler as a [SABR][sabr] code generator for Ron Cain’s famous Small-C compiler, originally published in [Dr Dobb’s Journal][ddj], with later versions published elsewhere.
-William Cattey later ported this code base to Small-C 85, a living project currently [available on GitHub][sc85].
+Ian Schofield originally wrote the SABR code generator atop a version of Ron Cain’s famous [Small-C compiler][sc80], originally published in [Dr Dobb’s Journal][ddj], with later versions published elsewhere.
+William Cattey later ported this code base to SmallC-85, a living project currently [available on GitHub][sc85].

-This means the cross compiler more or less adheres to the *language* dialect of C as published in "The C Programming Language," by Kernighan and Ritchie, first edition, 1978.
-The reader is directed to the extensive documentation of Small-C available on the web for further details.
-You may also find references for K&R C 1978 helpful.

-We stress *language* above because we have not attempted to clone the C Standard Library as of K&R 1978.
-CC8 has a [very limited standard library](#libc), and it has many weaknesses relative to even early versions of C. See that section of this manual for details about known limitations, exclusions, and bugs.

 The CC8 cross-compiler can successfully compile itself, but it produces a SABR assembly file that is too large (28K) to be assembled on the